AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 |Datastream ID (website) | ID that allows data to flow from Adobe Experience Platform to other Adobe DX products.
 This ID must be associated to a specific website within your specific Adobe Commerce instance.
 If you specify your own Experience Platform Web SDK, do not specify a datastream ID in this field.
 The [!DNL Data Connection] extension uses the datastream ID associated with that SDK and ignores any datastream ID specified in this field (if any).|
 |Dataset ID (website) | ID of the dataset that contains your Commerce data.
 This field is required unless you have deselected the **Storefront events** or **Back office events** checkboxes.
 Also, if you are using your own Experience Platform Web SDK and therefore did not specify a datastream ID, you must still add the dataset ID associated with your datastream.
 Otherwise, you cannot save this form.|

->[!NOTE]
->
->After onboarding, storefront data begins to flow to the Experience Platform edge.
+After onboarding, storefront data begins to flow to the Experience Platform edge.
 Back office data takes about five minutes to appear at the edge.
 Subsequent updates are visible at the edge based on the cron schedule.

-### Customer profiles (Beta)
+## Send customer profile data (Beta)

 >[!IMPORTANT]
 >
 >This feature is in beta.
 If you would like to join the beta, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).

 There are two types of profile data that you can send to the Experience Platform: profile records and profile events.
 A profile record contains data when a shopper creates a profile in your Commerce instance.
 Profile events contain data about your shopper's profile information, such as if they create, edit, or delete an account on your site.
 When that profile data is sent to the Experience Platform, it is forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).
-Learn more about [profile records and profile-related data](./update-xdm.md#profile-records-and-profile-related-data) and how you can ensure your customer's profile data can be successfully ingested into the Experience Platform.
+Learn more about [profile records and profile-related data](./update-xdm.md#customer-profile-data-beta) and how you can ensure your customer's profile data can be successfully ingested into the Experience Platform.

+1. Make sure you have [provided](#add-service-account-and-credential-details) service account and credential details.

 1. Place a checkmark in the **Customer profiles** checkbox if you want to send profile data to the Experience Platform.